jackybourgeois/jackybourgeois.github.io/_posts/2021-07-29-edu-graduation-cs-dashboard.md

 ## Contact

-For more information and application, please contact [Jacky Bourgeois](mailto:J.Bourgeois@tudelft.nl).
+For more information and application, please get in touch with [Jacky Bourgeois](mailto:J.Bourgeois@tudelft.nl).